-For the 2018 fall quarter through December 3rd, members of README will be posted up in the IS Lounge on Mondays from 5-6pm for README Lab Hours.
+For the 2018 fall quarter through December 3rd, members of README will be posted up in IS 121 on Mondays from 5-6pm for README Lab Hours.

 Each week, a few days before the lab hour, we will circulate a topic and relevant short news article to our listserv, IS-NET, and this page to better frame our conversation.
 If you have a topic or article suggestion, send it to firstname.lastname@example.org or @ us on Twitter at @uclareadme.

 README Lab Hours